-Food pantries served by Connecticut Food Bank need fresh, nutritious produce.
-Connecticut Food Bank’s Plant a Row for the Hungry program encourages home and community gardeners and farmers to plant an extra row of produce specifically to donate to local hunger-relief efforts.
-The Plant a Row program also works with local farmers’ markets, farms, and orchards to collect unsold, wholesome produce for distribution to local food-assistance programs.
+Food pantries served by the Connecticut Food Bank need fresh, nutritious produce.
+Our Plant a Row for the Hungry program encourages home and community gardeners and farmers to plant an extra row of produce specifically to donate to local hunger relief efforts.
+The Connecticut Food Bank also works with local farmers’ markets, farms, and orchards to collect unsold, wholesome produce for distribution to local food-assistance programs.

 Farms and orchards can also plant an extra row to benefit the nearly 490,000 Connecticut residents at risk of hunger.

 Some examples of produce received through the Plant a Row for the Hungry program:

 Fresh produce can be delivered to any of the Connecticut Food Bank warehouses in East Haven, Fairfield and Waterbury, but please be sure to call us first at 203-469-5000.
 Click here for directions to Connecticut Food Bank’s warehouses and hours of operation.

 Your donation may be tax-deductible.
 Please contact a tax professional for details.